;

 That’s where all designers begin.

 From ambition, we move to process, tools, time and resources, and that’s where it gets a little complicated.
 Design (or any creative venture) was always under the demand of a budget, time, or immediate need to solve a specific problem.
-That is why the design was always under someone else direction.
+That is why design was always under someone else's direction.

 There is so much ambiguity, significant (static) pine charts, slides and graphs explaining the process (copied from early 20th-century manufacturing lines), workflows or delivery methods that surpassed its creators.

 But when it comes to practical execution in a specific environment, one method does not allow integration of the other.
-Not even mention that mental models of the majority of our processes are categorically different and look at the problem from entirely different perspectives.
+Not to mention that mental models of the majority of our processes are categorically different and look at the problem from entirely different perspectives.
 This creates tension and confusion within the team and all surrounding contributors.

 Let’s look at the history of Design at Scale™ from the perspective of individual designers, design teams or a design function or department within a big organisation.
-Then we’ll be able to see the impact of Design at Scale on how individuals transform businesses through the design.
+Then we’ll be able to see the impact of Design at Scale on how individuals transform businesses through design.

 Happy scaling through design!